m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 > Student: Is a loaf of bread a monoid?

-But like the mathematicians who pour scorn on the notion of infinitesimals, functional programmers have lost sight of the fact that
+But like the mathematicians who pour scorn on the notion of infinitesimals, functional programmers have lost sight of the fact that with object-oriented programming methods, the essentialist fallacy can be made rigorous, even *true*.